 Extraordinary Eucharistic Ministers assist the priest in administering the Eucharist during Communion at Mass, taking communion to the sick, and giving it as a viaticum to the dying.

 Christ the King Parish Greenmeadows is fortunate to have many members of the parish who joyfully and reverently help distribute the Eucharist at Mass.
 Given the full-capacity assembly at most of the weekend masses, the EMHC group usually assigns 5 to 10 extraordinary ministers to every mass.
 Weekday masses at the Lower Church will usually have 2 to 3 while weekend masses at the villages will usually only have one EMHC assisting the presider.

 The EMHC group meets regularly and in addition will often be requested to attend formation talks.
 As with lectors, once a year, all extraordinary ministers must attend a half-day EMHC Renewal Seminar in the diocese head office at Lantana, Cubao.
-For 2016, the renewal seminar is scheduled for October 22.
 Failure to attend the diocese renewal seminar means having to take a leave from the service in 2017 until attendance in the 2017 renewal.
 Those who do attend the renewal seminar also need to be “commissioned” during a designated mass celebration date.
 Again, those failing to attend during the designated commissioning date will need to take leave from the service.

 At present there are 86 EMHCs in active service at CTK, with four (4) new EMHCs, three (3) returning EMHCs and two (2) who will be retiring this year.
 EMHC Coordinator is Albert Cuadrante and Assistant EMHC Coordinator is Manny de Leon.
 As with lectors, 75 is the retirement age for EMHC.